DefinetelyEzra/portfolio/README.md

 .
 ├── src/
 │   ├── app/                # Next.js pages and API routes
+│   │   ├── web             # Router and Componets for the portfolio webscreen
 │   │   ├── api/contact/    # Contact form endpoint
 │   │   ├── layout.tsx      # Root layout with metadata and providers
 │   │   └── page.tsx        # Main entry point with boot screen and view switching